DCC-EX/dcc-ex.github.io/docs/reference/documents/wire-gauge.rst

 If you have a small to medium sized layout you could usually power your locos, turnouts, and other accessories and lighting all from the power from the tracks.
 But there are a few reasons why you may want to expand your system to have a separate bus for accessories.

-**1. Efficiency** - The Command station already has a lot to do if are running a lot of locos.
+**1. Efficiency** - The Command station already has a lot to do if you are running a lot of locos.
 While you could run 10, 20... even 50 trains or more, each train can get only so many commands per second.
 If you are running in a club situation and If you add a lot of accessories, you could find a short delay before a train responds to something like an emergency stop.

 **2. Voltage and current needs** - If you take the power requirements of your accessories off your main track, and power them from a separate supply, you can either run with less Amps or run more locos.

 **3. Bi-Directional Communication** - The DCC standard provides no way for accessories or locos to talk back to the CS using the signal on the track.
 DCC++ EX *does* have this capability by using the GPIO pins as outputs to accessories and inputs from sensors instead of having decoders on your accessories.
 You can power your accessories with another power supply.
 There are also everal bus structures and accessory control systems, like LCN, that allow not only a separate power system, but 2-way communication system with dedicated microcontrollers that handle turnouts, sensors, lights and other accessories.
 DCC++ EX can work directly with some of those systems with a simple software switch to hand off commands.